 Organizations are increasingly building real-time, proactive threat intelligence capabilities now.
 Regulations like GDPR mandate that businesses report a data breach within 72 hours, and early detection can help retrieve stolen credentials sooner.

 However, first and foremost, you need to hire the right staff for your project.
-Developing a secure fintech app requires diverse programming skills and considerable project management and information security efforts.
-Experienced developers are aware of all the technical challenges and fintech security standards imposed by various authorities and can realize effective solutions for the same on time and within budget.
+Developing a secure fintech app requires diverse programming skills, considerable project management and information security efforts, and familiarity with all the technical challenges and fintech security standards imposed by various authorities.

 Hundreds of companies from around the world have been outsourcing software development to Onix since 2000.
 We offer senior tech talent and product development expertise to build top-notch software, including sophisticated but reliable fintech solutions.